rohitpugazh/TARS/models/README.md

 ## Notes

 - Most model files are gitignored to prevent large files from being tracked
-- The `models/TARS` directory and its configuration files are included in the repository
 - Keep your model files organized in their respective subdirectories
 - Make sure to download and place the required model files before running the system
 - Model files are not included in the repository due to their size and licensing restrictions